nrfconnect/sdk-nrfxlib/nrf_802154_sl/README.rst

 * Timestamping.
   It provides precise frame timestamps.

-It also provides an API to retrieve the capabilities of the binary in run-time.

-Moreover, the library also defines APIs for features that are not yet supported, as the following:
+It also provides an API to retrieve the capabilities of the binary in run-time and defines APIs for features that are not yet supported, as the following:

 * WiFi coexistence support.
   It provides an API for facilitating the integration with an external PTA.
 * Antenna diversity support.
   It provides an API for runtime antenna selection.

-Requirements
-************

 The service layer is available as a binary for the following SoCs/SiPs: